 I do that.

-If you're in a uh fund, probably at times they short a stock, which just means they're betting that the stock will go down.
+If you're in a fund, probably at times they short a stock, which just means they're betting that the stock will go down.

 But what's happening here, and I think you used the word manipulate, Sean, and that's exactly what this is.

-Unfortunately, they're shorter for 140 shares.
+Unfortunately, they'll short it for 140 shares.

 Those are 40 phantom shares that are non-existent.

-And it's these small groups banding together, and tell me if I'm wrong, uh, that figured out what they were up to and what they were doing, and then they organized and they decided to take them on, knowing that there was going that the price would be driven up dramatically, and the short bet would go bad, and that they'd end up probably losing billions.
+And then they organized and they decided to take them on, knowing that the price would be driven up dramatically and the short bet would go bad and that they'd end up probably losing billions.

-And I think the feeling among a lot of people, and because I'm laughing at the whole thing myself.
+And I think the feeling among a lot of people, and because I'm laughing at the whole thing myself, I'm not participating in any way.

 I'm not smart enough to do it.